* USD index weakens after Powell speech, Trump tweets

 “We still view the U.S.-Chinese trade standoff as a major bearish consideration that will likely be requiring additional downward oil demand adjustments as this year proceeds,” said Jim Ritterbusch, president of Ritterbusch and Associates.

-The 2-year/10-year yield curve tripped to negative territory earlier in the session and for a third consecutive day.
+The two-year/10-year yield curve tripped to negative territory early in the session and for a third consecutive day.

 The U.S. dollar fell after Powell’s comments and dropped further after Trump’s tweets.